|

 }

 The start function is used to indicate that the measurement has actually begun.
-From this point the plugin can monitor the incoming data and store it in the auxiliary directory.
+From this point the plugin can monitor the incoming data and

 public override void MeasurementStart(IRawFilename rawFile)